-Re: North American Electric Reliability Corporation, Docket No. RM06-22-000
+Re: North American Electric Reliability Corporation

-Dear Ms. Bose:
+Dear Mr. Erickson:

-The North American Electric Reliability Corporation ("NERC") hereby submits this petition in accordance with Section 215(d)(1) of the Federal Power Act ("FPA") and Part 39.5 of the Federal Energy Regulatory Commission's ("FERC") regulations seeking approval for interpretation of Section 4.2.2 ("Applicability") and Requirement R1.3 in FERC-approved NERC Reliability Standard CIP-005-2 - Cyber Security - Electronic Security Perimeter(s), as set forth in Exhibit A to this petition.
-Upon FERC approval, the standard that includes the interpretation will be referred to as CIP-005-2a or CIP-005-3a, whichever version of the standard is in effect at the time of FERC approval.
-For ease of reference, the interpretation will be referred to as CIP-005-2a in this filing.
+The North American Electric Reliability Corporation ("NERC") hereby submits this Notice of Filing of interpretation of Section 4.2.2 ("Applicability") and Requirement R1.3 in NERC Reliability Standard CIP-005-3 - Cyber Security - Electronic Security Perimeter(s), as set forth in Exhibit A to this Notice.
+The standard that includes the interpretation will be referred to as CIP-005-3a.1

-1 At the time this request for interpretation was submitted to NERC, Version 1 of the CIP standards was the FERC-approved version in effect.
+1 In its submission to the Federal Energy Regulatory Commission ("FERC"), NERC explained that, at the time this request for interpretation was submitted to NERC, Version 1 of the CIP standards was in effect.
 The request for interpretation was therefore processed referencing CIP-005-1.
 Since then, CIP-005-2 has been submitted and approved by FERC in the North American Electric Reliability Corporation, "Order Approving Revised Reliability Standards for Critical Infrastructure Protection and Requiring Compliance Filing," 128 FERC ¶ 61,291 (September 30, 2009).
 In that Order, FERC noted an effective date of Version 2 of the standards to be April 1, 2010.
-Additionally, NERC submitted a request for FERC approval of Version 3 of the CIP-002 through CIP-009 standards on
+Additionally, NERC submitted a request for FERC approval of Version 3 of the CIP-002 through CIP-009 standards on December 29, 2009.
+On March 31, 2010, FERC approved the CIP Version 3 standards in the North American Electric Reliability Corporation, "Order on Compliance," 130 FERC ¶ 61,271 (2010) (March 31, 2010).
+In that Order, FERC noted an effective date of Version 3 of the standards to be October 1, 2010.
+NERC noted in its FERC filing that, upon FERC approval of the interpretation, the standard that included the interpretation will be referred to as either CIP-005-2a or CIP-005-3a, depending on which version of the standard is in effect at the time of FERC approval.
+Thus, if FERC has not approved CIP-005-3 when it approves this interpretation, the interpretation will be referred to as CIP-005-2a until CIP-005-3 is approved by FERC.